Temporary Protected Status

 In addition to ensuring compliance with USCIS requirements, we provide clarity on the eligibility criteria, helping you reassess your options if any disqualifying factors arise.
 Should complications occur, such as a request for additional evidence or concerns regarding your application, our attorneys are prepared to advocate on your behalf, aiming for the best possible outcome.
 With compassion and a wealth of legal knowledge, we strive to alleviate your worries and empower you in your pursuit of TPS.

-Exploring Your Options With Lopez & Rhodes PLLC
+Exploring Your Options With J. Lopez Law

 If you are in the United States or need to leave your home country because you feel unsafe, you may be eligible for asylum – even if your country does not have a TPS designation.
 Further, you can apply for asylum once TPS expires, as TPS extends the 1-year deadline for filing for asylum once in the United States.